Leadership Team Alignment During Organisational Change

 Why Alignment Is the Leadership Team’s First Job in Any Change

 When an organisation embarks on significant change — a new strategy, a restructure, a merger, a shift in operating model — the leadership team becomes its primary reference point.
-Every part of the organisation watches what the leadership team does, listens to what it says, and draws conclusions from what it sees.
+Even more than usual, every part of the organisation watches what the leadership team does, listens to what it says, and draws conclusions from what it sees.
 A leadership team that is aligned gives the organisation something to follow.
 A leadership team that is not aligned gives the organisation permission to do the same.

 The distinction matters.
 Alignment is not simply about agreeing on the change at a strategic level.
 Many leadership teams do that.
 The problem shows up in implementation, where individual leaders interpret the change through the lens of their own function, their own priorities, and their own sense of what it means for their part of the organisation.
 The result is a change that is understood differently by different parts of the business — and experienced as inconsistent, unclear, or contradictory by the people responsible for delivering it.